chrisnoonan98675/site/xl-release/concept/logging-in-xl-release.markdown

 For events involving configuration items (CIs), the CI data submitted as part of the event is logged in XML format.

 By default, the audit log is stored in `XL_RELEASE_SERVER_HOME/log/audit.log` and is rolled over daily.

+## The access log

+Access logging allows you to see all HTTP requests received by XL Release with the following details: URL, the time it took to process, username, the IP address where the request comes from, and the response status code.
+This logging data can be used to analyze the usage of XL Release and to troubleshoot.

 ## Changing logging behavior